 The intuition for the market-based reform works quite differently since conditional on the ceiling all the effects operate through markets.
-The ceiling reduces farm size for all constrained farmers, i.e. those with a farm operation previously above the ceiling (direct effect), and also reduces their demand for hired labor which reduces both the rental price of land and the wage rate.
+The ceiling reduces farm size for all constrained farmers, i.e. those with a previous farm operation above the ceiling (direct effect), and also reduces their demand for hired labor which reduces both the rental price of land and the wage rate.
 Lower factor prices implies that unconstrained farmers increase their demand for hired labor and land (general equilibrium effect).
 This reduces the share of hired labor who select into food crops.
-Lower factor prices increase profits for all farmers but more for cash crop than food crop farmers.
+Lower factor prices increase profits for all farmers but more so for cash than food crop farmers.
 That is, some food crop operators switch to cash crops.
-The influx of low ability operators (previously landless) in food crops, and the switch of the more able food crop farmers to cash crops, reduces productivity in food crops.
+The influx of low ability operators on average (previously landless) in food crops, and the switch of the more able in average food crop farmers to cash crops, reduces productivity in food crops.
 But food crop farmers are less likely to be constrained by the ceiling.
-Due to general equilibrium effects in prices food crop farmers hire more and produce more.
-This positive productivity effect dominates the effect of selection and food crop farming productivity increases in equilibrium.
+Due to general equilibrium price effects, food crop farmers hire more and produce more.
+This positive productivity effect dominates the effect of selection and productivity in food crop farming increases in equilibrium.
 The flow of low ability operators in cash cropping and the constraint on size dampen average productivity in cash crops.